TobiasNickel/tXml/README.md

 ```

 ### **txml.simplify** *(tXml_DOM_Object)*
+Same purpose of simplify, to make the data easier accessible.
+It is modeled after PHP
+s [simplexml](https://www.php.net/manual/en/function.simplexml-load-string).
+You can quickly access properties.
+However, some attributes might be lost.
+Also some string values can be lost.
+For details see [Issue 19](https://github.com/TobiasNickel/tXml/issues/19).
-this method is used with the simplify parameter;
+This method is used with the `simplify` parsing option.
 1. **tXml_DOM_Object** the object to simplify.
 ```js
 txml.simplify(txml.parse(`<user is='great'>